-With the generous support of the Virginia G. Piper Charitable Trust, we are advancing a set of innovative out-of-the box projects that provide new models for how we can effectively, economically, and meaningfully address obesity.
-By combining the domain expertise of the many outstanding scientists at ASU and Mayo while embracing new technologies, new forms of public-partnerships, and the spirit of entrepreneurship and transdisciplinarity, we are developing completely new approaches to solve this incredibly complex challenge.
-While our focus begins at home with devising solutions that work for ASU students, Mayo Clinic patients, and a range of communities in Maricopa county and Arizona, the vision is ultimately globally transformative in scope.
-Good solutions must be scalable and they must be sharable.
+By combining the domain expertise of the many outstanding scientists at ASU and Mayo Clinic while embracing new technologies, new forms of public-partnerships, and the spirit of entrepreneurship and transdisciplinarity, we are testing a range of possible solutions to this incredibly complex challenge.
+While our focus begins at home with devising solutions that work for ASU and local K-12 students, Mayo Clinic patients, and a range of communities in Maricopa county and Arizona, the vision is ultimately globally transformative in scope.
+All good solutions must be scalable and sharable.

-to develop and test interventions that better support the needs of homeless youth specifically.
-For information about these projects contact Samantha Calvin.
+We are partnering with local organization Streetlight, USA to develop and test interventions that better support the needs of homeless youth specifically.
+Read more.

 POST-BARIATRIC EXPERIENCES PROJECT